AdobeDocs/platform-learn.en/help/platform/intro-to-platform/interface-tour.md

 title: Interface Tour of Adobe Experience Platform
 description: This video gives a quick tour of Adobe Experience Platform's user interface to show you how to navigate to Experience Platform from Experience Cloud, the homepage dashboard, the interface's enablement features, the sandbox switcher and navigation elements.
 role: Leader,Architect,Developer,Data Architect,Data Engineer,Administrator,Business Practitioner
-feature:
 kt: 4821
 thumbnail: 32792.jpg
 ---

-# Interface Tour of Experience Platform
+# Interface tour of Adobe Experience Platform

 This video gives a quick tour of Experience Platform's user interface to show you how to navigate to Experience Platform from Experience Cloud, the homepage dashboard, the interface's enablement features, the sandbox switcher and navigation elements.